Code of Nature

 Mosby

-Mosby is a moss-based soil restoration solution that combines moss spore liquid with nutrients and symbiotic microorganisms that support adaptation and growth.
-It is designed to help establish the initial foundation for recovery in degraded soils, including wildfire-affected land, reclaimed land, and other damaged ecosystems.
+Mosby combines moss spore liquid with specialized nutrients and symbiotic microorganisms to accelerate moss adaptation and establishment.
+Designed to build the initial recovery foundation in wildfire-damaged, reclaimed, and other degraded soils.

 Images are for illustrative purposes only.
 Actual service composition and application may vary depending on site conditions.